galaxyproject/galaxy-hub/content/events/gcc2023/cofest/index.md

 <p class="lead">
     <strong>
-        Our goals are to expand the contributor community and the Galaxy ecosystem.
+        The goals of CoFest are to expand the Galaxy contributor community and its ecosystem.
     </strong>
 </p>